 Legislative sessions in Massachusetts are every two years.
-Below is a list of legislation that NASW-MA and members are lobbying for in the 2015-2016 legislative session.
-For questions about the legislative agenda, contact email@example.com.
+NASW-MA and members lobbied for these priority bills in the 2015-2016 legislative session.
+For questions about the legislative agenda, contact firstname.lastname@example.org.

 Social Work Professional Practice